Sexual Risk Orders & Interim Sexual Risk Orders

 How Sexual Risk Orders affects defendants

-Every jail sentence is as a consequence of being convicted of a serious criminal offence, but at least allows the offender to leave prison, complete the license period and begin life again with a clean slate.
+Every jail sentence is as a consequence of being convicted of a serious criminal offence, but at least they allow the offender to leave prison, complete the license period and begin life again with a clean slate.
 This is not the case for somebody made the subject of a Sexual Risk Order.
 The stigma attached to such an order is truly life-changing.
+Often the applications are renewed when the order reaches the end of its life so there is never any certainty as to when the order will end.

 Consider that somebody who has never been convicted of a criminal offence can become the subject of an order that: